sedo226/make-an-impact/README.md

 # Make an Impact

 This is a full stack javascript project using the MERN stack.
-It is still in it's beginning stages with basic CRUD functions operational.
+It is still in its beginning stages with basic CRUD functions operational.

 The project's concept is a schedule app focusing on events that can help people make an impact in society.
 Events could be volunteer opportunities, ways to get involved proactively in politics, community gatherings etc.

-The user would be able to add/edit their own events directly on their 'My Schedule' page, or add events from the 'Find Events' page to their schedule.
+Users would be able to add/edit their own events directly on their 'My Schedule' page, or add events from the 'Find Events' page to their 'My Schedule' page.

 **3/28/18 - Current State of App:**
-- Single schedule page with ability to create, view, update, and delete events on the 'My Schedule' page
+- Single 'My Schedule' page with ability to create, view, update, and delete events on page
 - To Do:
-    * Add 'Find Events' page & ability to add those events to the users 'My Schedule' page
+    * Add 'Find Events' page & ability to add those events to the user's 'My Schedule' page
     * Add users and user authentication